 I had found it.
 I set out to become self-assertive and started to build an appreciation for the finest things.
 I trained myself to discern the new trends while keeping my eyes on tradition.

 In several scouting trips to Cuba, the Dominican Republic, as well as other destination in the Caribbean, I discovered the secrets of choosing and buying the best Cuban Cigars and the rituals of their proper enjoyment.
 It was now obvious to me that this pleasure once only available to Celebrities, Politicians and Magnates could now be offered to a wider yet selective public.

 Since then, I was determined to find promote the Finest Handmade Cuban Cigars of the Caribbean lands offering without it sacrificing any of times past in the cozy, smoke-filled rooms of today.
 I was ready to create my own destiny and affect the future of thousands of new Cigars Aficionados.
 There had been no coincidences, one thing had brought me to another to feel how Cuban Cigars had changed my life.

 Since then I’ve been striving for excellence in everything I do, in all of my choices.
 That’s why I created Cuban Cigar Online, a company steeped in memories from a Golden Era with the goal of bringing back World-Class Sophistication and Caribbean Flavor and all that, it represents, in a Modern-Life Cuban Cigars Store.

-Enjoy the best Cuban Cigars Here.
+I hope you enjoy the best Cuban Cigars with us.